janhq/ichigo-experiments/README.md

 - [torchtune](https://github.com/pytorch/torchtune): The codebase we built upon
 - [WhisperSpeech](https://github.com/collabora/WhisperSpeech): Text-to-speech model for synthetic audio generation
-- [llama3](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6): the Family of Models that we based on that has the amazing language capabilitie
+- [llama3](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6): the Family of Models that we based on that has the amazing language capabilities